HVLepage/cavep-unah/_posts/2023-06-14-SecondUNAHvisit.markdown

 2. Explanation of the identification of iron components in soil samples by using a magnetometer:
 The visitors were instructed how to identify the iron composition in soil samples by using a Magnetic Property Measurement System (MPMS-SQUID) magnetometer from Quantum Device Inc. The iron components in soils and sediments are not easily identifiable by other techniques, such as X-ray Diffraction (XRD) since they usually constitute less than 3% of the total component.
 However, these components can be identified through their magnetic behaviour by using a Superconducting Quantum Interference Device (SQUID) sensor in a magnetometer.

-3.Measuring major chemical composition by EDX of sediments from the water treatment station located in Luricocha:
+3. Measuring major chemical composition by EDX of sediments from the water treatment station located in Luricocha:
 The visitors were taught how to identify the major chemical composition of sediments by using an Energy Dispersive X-ray (EDX) spectrometer.
 Some sediment samples had been collected from a water treatment station located in Luricocha, and they were placed in a Helious Microscope equipped with an Oxford X-Max sensor device.
 The measurements showed that the major elemental composition of the samples were Si, Al, Ca, Na and O, corresponding to aluminium-silicates which are typical of sediments and sands.

 ## Sedimentos con Luis de los Santos Valladares